California School for the Blind Admissions Criteria

 In regards to "eligibility" to attend CSB, there are two main considerations.
 One consideration involves eligibility requirements as defined within the California Code of Regulations, which are listed below.

 The second consideration is whether or not CSB has an appropriate program to meet all of the student’s needs.
-When making this determination, we consider information such as the student's identified vision needs, current assessment data, IEP goals and services, age/grade level, etc. in order to make our best estimation as to whether we may have an appropriate program for the student.
+When making this determination, we consider information such as the student's identified vision needs, current assessment data, Individualized Education Program (IEP) goals and services, age/grade level, etc. in order to make our best estimation as to whether we may have an appropriate program for the student.
 If we feel we may have a program to meet the child’s needs, we offer an Assessment of Suitability for Placement (ASP), which may include a temporary placement at CSB lasting up to 60 calendar days.

 California Code of Regulations